openwrt/packages/net/adblock/files/README.md

 **Change the DNS backend to 'kresd':**
 Adblock deposits the final blocklist 'adb_list.overall' in '/etc/kresd', no further configuration needed.
-Please note: The knot-resolver (kresd) is only available on Turris devices and does not support the SafeSearch functionality yet.
+<b>Please note:</b> The knot-resolver (kresd) is only available on Turris devices and does not support the SafeSearch functionality yet.

 **Enable E-Mail notification via 'msmtp':**
 To use the email notification you have to install & configure the package 'msmtp'.